Adricarpin/Flask-REST-API/README.md

 A resource is essentially data.
 For example, if you ask for your model predictions, the predictions, than can be some sort of data like a JSON file, will be the resource.

-I think that with this key concepts in mind we are now ready to build a REST API with Flask, so let's go for it!
+I think that with this key concepts in mind we are now ready to build a REST API with Flask, so let's get down to business!

 # REST API implementation with Flask